GreenDelta/openLCAJython-manual/src/introduction/README.md

 ## The openLCA API

-As said above, with Jython you directly access the openLCA Java API.
-In Jython, you interact with a Java class in the same way as with a Python class.
+Earlier, we mentioned that with Jython you directly access the openLCA Java API.
+You interact with a Java class in the same way as with a Python class.
 The openLCA API starts with a set of classes that describe the basic data model, like `Flow`, `Process`, `ProductSystem`.
 You can find these classes in the